yorlenybarbieri/acklenavenue.github.io/README.md

 ## Add New Acklener Information
 In order to complete this task you need to have a GitHub account, If you have one then Sign in.
 If you don’t have an account then you need to create one by clicking Sign up.

-1. Now you need to **Fork** the repository, in order to do that click on the fork button.
+1. Now you need to **Fork** the repository, in order to do that, click on the fork button.

 ![For the Repository](./img/add-team-member/1.png?raw=true)